Erik Cole

 Erik Cole (born November 6, 1978) is an American former professional ice hockey left winger.
-Originally drafted by the Hurricanes in the 1998 NHL Entry Draft, Cole played 15 seasons in the NHL for the Carolina Hurricanes, Edmonton Oilers, Montreal Canadiens, Dallas Stars and Detroit Red Wings.
+Originally drafted by the Hurricanes in the 1998 NHL entry draft, Cole played 15 seasons in the NHL for the Carolina Hurricanes, Edmonton Oilers, Montreal Canadiens, Dallas Stars and Detroit Red Wings.

 Playing career

 Amateur

-Early in his career, Cole played high school ice hockey for the Oswego Buccaneers in his hometown of Oswego, New York.
-He played 48 games for the Buccaneers during the 1996-7 USHL season, scoring 30 goals and 34 assists for 64 points.
+Early in his career, Cole played high school ice hockey for Oswego in his hometown of Oswego, New York.
+He played 48 games for the Des Moines Buccaneers during the 1996-7 USHL season, scoring 30 goals and 34 assists for 64 points.

 Cole then attended Clarkson University in Potsdam, New York, where he played college hockey for the Golden Knights ice hockey team in the NCAA's ECAC conference.
-At the end of his first season, the Carolina Hurricanes selected him 71st overall in the third round of the 1998 NHL Entry Draft.
+At the end of his first season, the Carolina Hurricanes selected him 71st overall in the third round of the 1998 NHL entry draft.
 Cole would play two more collegiate seasons with the Golden Knights, departing in 2000.

 Professional

 In the 2001–02 season, his rookie year, Cole scored six goals during the 2002 Stanley Cup playoffs.
 Additionally, he was one-third of the "BBC Line," which also featured Bates Battaglia and Rod Brind'Amour, during the Hurricanes' Stanley Cup run in 2002.

 On December 19, 2005, Cole was chosen to represent Team USA ice hockey for the 2006 Winter Olympics in Turin.
 He was named alongside fellow Clarkson University alumnus Craig Conroy, then of the Calgary Flames.
 He also represented Team USA the next year at the 2007 IIHF World Championship in Moscow.

 In 2005, Cole became the first player in the NHL to ever be awarded two penalty shots in the same game.

 On March 4, 2006, Cole suffered a fractured vertebra in his neck after getting hit by Pittsburgh Penguins defenseman Brooks Orpik.
-The injury kept him out of the lineup until Game 6 of the 2006 Stanley Cup Finals, where the Hurricanes won the Stanley Cup in Game 7 over the Edmonton Oilers.
+The injury kept him out of the lineup until game six of the 2006 Stanley Cup Final, where the Hurricanes won the Stanley Cup in game seven over the Edmonton Oilers.
 On November 12, 2007, Cole went head-first into Florida Panthers goaltender Tomáš Vokoun; he was face down on the ice for over five minutes and was escorted off the ice via stretcher.
 It was a neck injury but not serious, and he traveled with the team to Tampa Bay.

 On July 1, 2008, Cole was acquired by the Edmonton Oilers in exchange for Joni Pitkänen.
 On January 14, 2009, Cole, as a member of the Oilers, recorded his fifth NHL hat-trick against the Washington Capitals on goaltender José Théodore.
 Cole set an unofficial NHL record in the Fastest Skater event by skating around the entire ice at Rexall Place with a time of 13.117 seconds.